 Triumph or failure?
-A biopolitical view on the COVID-19 crisis response
+A biopolitical view on the COVID-19 crisis responsera

 The COVID-19 pandemic created a heated debate about freedom and responsibility, care and control.
 On the one side, we see critics who warn that the special measures introduced herald the end of individual freedoms and democracy.
 On the other side, there are equally vocal groups who demand even more stringent surveillance to maintain public health and safety.
 The emotional tenor of the debate has led to shouting matches, mutual accusations and a general crisis of faith in public institutions.
 Now, in the third year of the pandemic, we have the luxury of looking back at the discussion to ask whether the pandemic was a triumph or failure in terms of state power over biological life that it has been touted to be.
 This blog post tries to tease apart the slippery concept of biopolitics, to ask whether it has the potential to help develop imaginaries to counter the current political impasse.